Ruth Bryan Owen: Filmmaking career

 Ruth Bryan Owen was a female pioneer in the film industry.
-She was a director, producer, and screenwriter for a feature film in 1922, called Once Upon a Time/Scheherazade, which is now considered to be lost.
+She was a director, producer, and screenwriter for a feature film in 1922, called Once Upon a Time/Scheherazade, which is now considered lost.
 In the spring of 1921, she started production of Once Upon a Time.
 The film featured the Community Players of Coconut Grove, Florida, and was not related to a major studio at the time.

-The story line was said to revolve around a shah who is dethroned by his jealous subordinate, who in turn uses his new power to torture young women who do not amuse him.
+The storyline was said to revolve around a shah dethroned by his jealous subordinate, who in turn uses his new power to torture young women who do not amuse him.
 Towards the end, the sadistic ruler runs into the most beautiful one of all, and the exiled shah returns just in time to save the young woman from his nemesis.
 According to the Moving Picture World, the costuming was ornate and elaborately done, the staging was complicated, and the mise-en-scène evoked an "atmosphere of experience in the Far East".
 Owen had done extensive traveling, and visited countries such as India, Burma, Sri Lanka, China and Japan.
 Inspired by these places, she used them as the backdrop for her film.

-Little would be known about the film except that Owen discussed it in correspondence with her friend, Carrie Dunlap.
-Dunlap was from Illinois and served as campaign treasurer for Ruth's father William Jennings Bryan.
+Little would be known about the film except that Owen discussed it in correspondence with Carrie Dunlap, a friend from Illinois who served as campaign treasurer for Owen's father.
 In her letters to Dunlap, Owen expresses great joy in her film, quoting, "I can scarcely believe the film is mine when I see it 'projected' on the wall above our fireplace."

 She thought of herself as a true pioneer in the industry.
-Her correspondence with Dunlap also revealed her intent to become one of the first female filmmakers in the U.S. Owen funded the film solely from her earnings in the public speaker circuit.
+Her correspondence with Dunlap also revealed her intent to become one of the first female filmmakers in the U.S. Owen funded the film solely from her earnings on the public speaking circuit.
 In her letters, Owen discussed the support she gained from the General Federation of Women's Clubs, and their contribution to help secure a distribution deal with the Society for Visual Education.